This article is meant to help resolve errors concerning STUN connectivity between the UniFi managed devices and the UniFi Network application.

 If “Override Inform Host" is enabled, make sure the Network application's hostname/IP is publicly accessible to devices that are being managed outside of your application's local network, otherwise this will provide the wrong STUN URL to the UniFi devices.
-If the hostname/IP would only be accessible locally to the device, uncheck this box and click “Apply Changes”.
+If the hostname/IP is only accessible locally to the device, turn off "Override Inform Host" and click “Apply Changes”.

 Note that 192.168.1.6 is only the IP in this example, yours will likely be a different hostname/IP address.